johnbarnes-vi/resnet-tiny-imagenet/README.md

 If you want to run the code in the `ViT-tinyimagenet200/` directory, you will need to manually download the Tiny ImageNet dataset and place it in this directory.
 Here are the steps:

-1. Download the `tiny-imagenet-200.zip` file from the [Tiny ImageNet website](http://cs231n.stanford.edu/tiny-imagenet-200.zip).
+1. Download the `tiny-imagenet-200.zip` file from the ImageNet website once you have permission.

 2. Move the `tiny-imagenet-200.zip` file into the `ViT-tinyimagenet200/` directory.